Linus Torvalds: Linux

-The first Linux prototypes were publicly released in late 1991.
+The first Linux prototypes were publicly released on the Internet in late 1991 from an FTP server at his university.
 Version 1.0 was released on 14 March 1994.

-Torvalds first encountered the GNU Project in 1991 when another Swedish-speaking computer science student, Lars Wirzenius, took him to the University of Technology to listen to free software guru Richard Stallman's speech.
-Torvalds used Stallman's GNU General Public License version 2 (GPLv2) for his Linux kernel.
+Torvalds first encountered the GNU Project in the autumn of 1991 when another Swedish-speaking computer science student, Lars Wirzenius, took him to the University of Technology to listen to free-software guru Richard Stallman's speech.
+Because of the talk and pressure from other contributors, Torvalds would ultimately switch his original license (which forbade commercial use) to Stallman's GNU General Public License version 2 (GPLv2) for his Linux kernel.

 After a visit to Transmeta in late 1996, Torvalds accepted a position at the company in California, where he worked from February 1997 to June 2003.
 He then moved to the Open Source Development Labs, which has since merged with the Free Standards Group to become the Linux Foundation, under whose auspices he continues to work.
 In June 2004, Torvalds and his family moved to Dunthorpe, Oregon to be closer to the OSDL's headquarters in Beaverton.

 From 1997 to 1999, he was involved in 86open, helping select the standard binary format for Linux and Unix.
 In 1999, he was named by the MIT Technology Review TR100 as one of the world's top 100 innovators under age 35.

 In 1999, Red Hat and VA Linux, both leading developers of Linux-based software, presented Torvalds with stock options in gratitude for his creation.
 That year both companies went public and Torvalds's share value briefly shot up to about US$20 million.

 His personal mascot is a penguin nicknamed Tux, which has been widely adopted by the Linux community as the Linux kernel's mascot.

 Although Torvalds believes "open source is the only right way to do software", he also has said that he uses the "best tool for the job", even if that includes proprietary software.
 He was criticized for his use and alleged advocacy of the proprietary BitKeeper software for version control in the Linux kernel.
 He subsequently wrote a free-software replacement for it called Git.

-In 2008, Torvalds stated that he used the Fedora Linux distribution because it had fairly good support for the PowerPC processor architecture, which he favored at the time.
-He confirmed this in a 2012 interview.
-He has also posted updates about his choice of desktop environment, often in response to perceived feature regressions.